 Along with founding the Resilient Design Institute in 2012, Alex is founder of BuildingGreen, Inc. To keep up with his latest articles and musings, you can sign up for his Twitter feed.
 To receive e-mail notices of new blogs, sign up at the top of the page.

-One thought on “How to Make a Hospital Resilient: A Tour of Spaulding Rehab”
+2 thoughts on “How to Make a Hospital Resilient: A Tour of Spaulding Rehab”

 1. Alex: what a tremendous case study that puts so many resilient design strategies in place so well.
 Kudos to the client and Perkins+Will.
 This definitely sets a new standard for resilient design thinking.